bartongroup/SM_VarAlign/README.md

 # Edit the settings as you require

-# Testing that the new values are correctly loaded by ProIntVar
+# Testing that the new values are correctly loaded by VarAlign
 $ python
 >>> from varalign.config import defaults
 >>> defaults.gnomad